arham2004m/git-github/readme.md

 -> .gitignore file : you enter name of any file in this git stop monitoring it
 # Commands you need to know
-->git status -s => to know current status of unstaged and staged files ->git log oneline => to know current status of saved points
+->git status -s => to know current status of unstaged and staged files ->git log --oneline => to know current status of saved points or how many saved checkpoints ->git log --oneline --graph => for graphical representation
 # Managing your own projects
 -> Managing locally - git
 -> Managing over internet - github(central codebase)